Salem Abu Siam

-Salem Abu Siam (سالم أبو سيام, סאלם אבו-סיאם; born 8 March 1983 in Lod) is an Arab-Israeli professional association football player who currently plays for Shimshon Kafr Qasim and is former Under-21 international.
+Salem Abu Siam (سالم أبو سيام, סאלם אבו-סיאם; born 8 March 1983) is a former Israeli professional footballer.

 Career

 Youth career

 Salem was part of the youth side at Maccabi Tel Aviv that won two straight championship titles as well as a cup title.
 It was inevitable that he would be promoted to the first side where he eventually received a starting role.

 Maccabi Tel Aviv

 While in his first season at Maccabi Tel Aviv, they won a league championship and in his third season, Abu Siam was playing in the UEFA Champions League.
 Abu Siam, although as a Beduin belongs to a group not totally identified with the Arab community and therefore is not exactly of the same ethnic background as other Arab Israeli footballers such as Salim Tuama, Salah Hasarma or Abbas Suan, often had to turn the other cheek to racist remarks shouted at those players (or occasionally at him) by Maccabi fans, who are known for their often flagrantly personally offensive chants, and are often ranked highest on the Israeli press's tally for most racist fan community.